Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/introduction.rst

    Surface Tools.

-The panels of the *Editing* context are the same as for :doc:`curves </modeling/curves/introduction>`, just with fewer options...
+The panels of the *Curve and Surface* tab are the same as for :doc:`curves </modeling/curves/introduction>`, just with fewer options...
 And as usual, you have the *Select* and *Surface* menus in the 3D View headers, and the *Specials* :kbd:`W` pop-up one.